uol-swjtu-xjco1921/github-intro-Huang142857/README.md

 ### Using markdown on GitHub

 You might have noticed already, but you can add some fun styling to your issues, pull requests, and files. ["Markdown"](https://guides.github.com/features/mastering-markdown/) is an easy way to style your issues, pull requests, and files with some simple syntax.
-This can be helpful to organize your information and make it easier for others to read.
+This can be helpful in organizing your information and making it easier for others to read.
 You can also drop in gifs and images to help convey your point!
-To learn more about using GitHub’s flavor of markdown, read ["Basic Writing and Formatting Syntax"](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).
+To learn more about using GitHub’s flavour of markdown, read ["Basic Writing and Formatting Syntax"](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).

 ### Engaging with the GitHub community